awwsmm/covid_shiny/README.md

 ## To Do List:

+- Data:
+    - new page with just the data table (WIP)
+    - update samayo's demographic data (WIP)
+        - country populations and population densities only

 - Temporal Plot:
     - dynamic slider label for x-axis "Days Since..."
         - range and ticks should depend on statistic, normalization, and log y